Church Pension Group | Leadership & Governance

 In 2019, Father de Leeuw wrote The Body of Christ in a Market Economy, a monograph that offers a theological understanding of contemporary behavioral economics through mimetic theory.

-Father de Leeuw was elected to serve his first term on The Church Pension Fund Board of Trustees in 2022.
+Father de Leeuw was elected to his first term on The Church Pension Fund Board of Trustees in 2022.

 He received a DMin in Congregational Development from Bexley Seabury and an Anglican Studies degree from the General Theological Seminary.
 He received an MDiv from the University of Chicago and a BA (hon) from Oberlin College.